SidharthK2/Wiki-scraper/README.md

 ## Installation

+- Configure interpreter for python 3.9
-Simply create a virtual environment using the requirements file.
+- Create a virtual environment using the requirements file.
-Run app.py

 ## Usage

+- Run app.py
-Input the search string when prompted.
+- Input the search string when prompted.
-Click back on your browser to run another search.
+- Click back on your browser to run another search.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)